maxtaco/tamejs/README.md

 number received.
 It keeps looping until the last lookup is received.
-Inside the loop, if there is room in the window and there are more to send, then send; otherwise, wait and harvest.  `Rendezvous.defer` makes an defer much like the `defer` primitive, but it can be labeled with an idenfitier.
-This way, the waiter can know which defer has fulfileld.
-In this case we use the variable `nsent` as the defer ID --- it's the ID of this defer in launch order.
-When we harvest the defer, `rv.wait` fires its callback with the ID of the defer that's harvested.
+Inside the loop, if there is room in the window and there are more to send, then send; otherwise, wait and harvest.  `Rendezvous.defer` makes a deferral much like the `defer` primitive, but it can be labeled with an idenfitier.
+This way, the waiter can know which deferral has fulfileld.
+In this case we use the variable `nsent` as the defer ID --- it's the ID of this deferral in launch order.
+When we harvest the deferral, `rv.wait` fires its callback with the ID of the deferral that's harvested.

 Note that with windowing, the arrival order might not be the same as the issue order.
 In this example, a slower DNS lookup might arrive